Burmuley/-notyetdev/_posts/2023-06-14-priority-pubsub.md

 ![common queue diagram](/imgs_/priority_pubsub/queue1.png)

-Here is my story begins.
+Here my story begins.

 It's about one monolith application migration to a cloud environment when the customer asked to "add some horizontal scalability".

 Don't want to bore you with details.
 Just picture a simple API service accepting client requests to execute a very long task.